laureenmenz/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger tasks into smaller, manageable pieces, so you can work on each part individually.

 Use version control systems, such as Git, to keep track of your code and collaborate with others.
 Make sure to commit and push your changes regularly to avoid losing work in case of a computer crash or other issues.
 Use code editors and integrated development environments (IDEs) that are familiar to you and provide convenient features, like auto-completion and code navigation.
 These tools can save you time and make your coding experience more enjoyable.

+# 2024-02-26
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+This quote reminds us that while efficiency is crucial in programming, optimizing code before it's necessary or without profiling can lead to complex, hard-to-maintain code and may divert attention from more pressing issues like correctness and functionality.
+Focus on writing clear, readable, and working code first, then optimize if and when performance data indicates it's needed.